ECMSim: A high-performance interactive web application for real-time spatiotemporal simulation of cardiac ECM signaling and diffusion: METHODOLOGY

 \subsection{Numerical integration and computational methods}

-The complete system of $1.36 \times 10^6$ coupled ODEs is integrated using the forward Euler method with adaptive time-stepping to maintain numerical stability while maximizing computational efficiency:
+The complete system of $1.37 \times 10^6$ coupled ODEs is integrated using the forward Euler method with adaptive time-stepping to maintain numerical stability while maximizing computational efficiency:

 The time step $\Delta t$ is dynamically adjusted based on the maximum rate of change across all molecular species to ensure numerical stability.
 While higher-order integration methods such as Runge-Kutta algorithms offer improved accuracy, the forward Euler approach provides several advantages for interactive simulation applications, including computational efficiency and numerical stability for the specific rate constants employed, with predictable execution times that facilitate real-time visualization updates.
 All molecular concentrations are subject to physiological constraints at each integration step, ensuring values remain within normalized bounds, representing meaningful biological activity levels.
 The spatial derivatives in the diffusion equations are approximated using second-order finite difference methods with periodic boundary conditions to minimize edge effects during typical simulation scenarios.
-The model incorporates eight primary rate constants that can be adjusted (from the default set value) in real-time through the user interface: input processing rate ($k_{\text{input}} = 1.0$), feedback sensitivity ($k_{\text{feedback}} = 0.5$), degradation rate ($k_{\text{degradation}} = 0.1$), receptor activation rate ($k_{\text{receptor}} = 2.0$), inhibition rate ($k_{\text{inhibition}} = 0.5$), activation rate ($k_{\text{activation}} = 1.0$), ECM production rate ($k_{\text{production}} = 0.01$), and diffusion rate ($k_{\text{diffusion}} = 0.25$).